Cultural Resources Chautauqua Historic Loop

 The last part of this trail is a bit of a climb, but soon you will see the quarry on your right as you climb out of the trees.
 This spot affords an excellent view of architect I. M. Pei's National Center for Atmospheric Research (NCAR) as well as the front range, including the City of Denver to the east.
 Here, you can catch your breath and enjoy the view while seated at one of the "modern" stone benches put together by some industrious visitors.

 By the early 1880s, sandstone flags (tabular sandstone blocks) began to replace the existing wooden sidewalks in Boulder and Denver.
 The Woods-Bergheim Quarry began operation sometime in the late 1890s by owners Jonas Bergheim and Frank Wood to help meet that need.
 Many sidewalks and buildings in Boulder were built with sandstone from this very spot.
-However, the trip and up and down to the quarry was steep -- it was difficult to get the flags safely to Boulder.
+However, the trip up and down to the quarry was steep -- it was difficult to get the flags safely to Boulder.
 Woods proposed a tramway that would safely transport stone to the bottom of the hill, but competition from quarries with easier access (like those in Lyons and Mount Sanitas) reduced the demand for Woods-Bergheim flags and the quarry eventually closed.
-The city of Boulder purchased the quarry in 1920 in order to prevent additional development and preserve the mountains for recreational use.
+The City of Boulder purchased the quarry in 1920 in order to prevent additional development and preserve the mountains for recreational use.

 To continue your hike, backtrack on the quarry trail to the spot where it goes back into the trees.
 You will see a trail on your left that goes uphill and one on your right, which goes downhill.
 Take the trail on the right (downhill) the short distance down to the intersection of the Mesa Trail.
 There is a tiny stone building near the intersection.
 This is the Roosa Cabin, which is actually on a small privately owned parcel which was part of an old Boulder family homestead.
 We don't know exactly how old it is, but it was occupied as a residence at least for a short time in the 1970s.
 Many Boulderites know it as the Boy Scout cabin, but there are no records of the Boy Scouts ever having used it.
 Others speculate that it was a warming hut for workers on the quarry or even a place to store dynamite.
 (These theories are largely unsubstantiated -- if you know anything about the cabin, please get in touch with us at OSMP!)

 From the Roosa Cabin, take the trail to your left (north) which will lead you to the Mesa Trail.
 This is the same trail you hiked on your way up to the quarry.
-Where this trail dead-ends at Bluebell Road, take left (west and uphill) and follow the road about 100 yards to the Bluebell Shelter.
+Where this trail dead-ends at Bluebell Road, take a left (west and uphill) and follow the road about 100 yards to the Bluebell Shelter.